mrousavy/nitro/docs/docs/what-is-nitro.md

 ### Uses `jsi::NativeState`

-Hybrid Objects in Nitro are built ontop of `jsi::NativeState`, which is more efficient than `jsi::HostObject`.
+Hybrid Objects in Nitro are built on top of `jsi::NativeState`, which is more efficient than `jsi::HostObject`.
 Such objects have proper native prototypes, and their native memory size is known, which allows the garbage collector to properly clean up unused objects.

 ## Type Safety